-A: My husband, Tamar, and I met 13 years ago when I was just finishing my studies in Delft.
+My husband, Tamar, and I met when I was just finishing my studies in Delft.
 We both wanted to explore the world a little bit, so as soon as I got my degree we moved to New York together where we stayed for three years.
 Just before we moved to Brussels, Tamar asked me to marry him in a helicopter above Manhattan!
-We got married in Antwerp in 2004, and one year later we lived in London where our children Sara (2005) and Pim (2007) were born.
-We now live in Amsterdam, where we’ve had two more children: Ava (2010) and baby Casper, who was born in 2012.
+We got married in Antwerp, and one year later we lived in London where our children Sara and Pim were born.
+We now live in Amsterdam, where we’ve had two more children: Ava, and baby Casper.

 One of the main advantages of living in Amsterdam is the fact that it is such a compact city, and that it is totally laid out for the use of bicycles.
 My husband works around the corner from our home, and the shops, schools, and crèches for the children are also within walking distance.
 With the bike or the bakfiets (cargo bike), we can get to anywhere in the city in a less than a 30 minute bike ride.